mirca/mirca.github.io-www/_posts/2017-11-09-geerts-conjecture-part-ii.md

   credit: Hubble Space Telescope
 ---

-In the last blog post we did a basic derivation of the Poisson likelihood.

-In this blog post I am going to derive the likelihood function of the sum between Poisson and Gaussian random variables.
+In this blog post I am going to derive the probability density function of the sum between Poisson and Gaussian random variables.

-This model appears in many practical scenarios, specially in imaging in which a photon noise component (usually Poisson distributed) gets combined with a thermal noise component (usually assumed to be Gaussian distributed).
+This assumption appears in many practical scenarios, specially in imaging in which a photon noise component (usually Poisson distributed) gets combined with a thermal noise component (usually assumed to be Gaussian distributed).

 Consider an experiment that outputs $$Z_i = Y_i + X_i,~i=1, 2, ..., n$$.
 Assume that $$Y^{n}